crystal-project-inc/crystal-components/README.md

 ### Color Icon

 The `SectionHeader` and `Recommendations` components can receive any of the following strings for their icon:
-`'speech_bubble', 'close-bubble', 'checkBubble', 'disc_wheel', 'people', 'award', 'working'`
+`'speech_bubble', 'close-bubble', 'checkBubble', 'disc_wheel', 'people', 'award', 'working', speech_bubble, mail`